-ICC World Cup 2019 Points Table: Updated after IND vs AFG match
+ICC World Cup 2019 Points Table: Updated after ENG vs NZ match

-Each team will play the other nine in the league stage of the tournament and the top four teams on the points table will progress to the semi-final.
+Each team will play the other nine in the league stage of the tournament and the top four teams on the points table will progress to the semi-final

 The 12th edition of the ICC Cricket World Cup is underway and a total of 47 matches will be played before the tournament culminates in the final which will be played on July 14 at the iconic Lord's Stadium, London.